 - Set a reminder on your phone and use your notes section on your phone to keep track

 - Make it a game – once a week, set a timer for 5 minutes and have everyone in your family write down all the things they felt grateful for that week.
-If you’re family is competitive like mine, the person with the longest list wins.
+If your family is competitive like mine, the person with the longest list wins.

 - Set a reminder on your calendar each month to write out 2-3 notes that include your gratitude towards a friend and mail it to them.